Cyber4All/terraform-cyber4all-catalog/modules/mongodb/README.md

 	 cluster_peering_cidr_block  = string

 	 # The route table IDs of the VPC to peer with.
+Each route table should belong to a unique VPC.
 	 cluster_peering_route_table_ids  = list(string)